LEADERSHIP SKILLS ENHANCEMENT COURSE

 - Increased ability to create vison and take responsibilities for leadership

-- Reduced tendency to promote cultism and other social vices in school.
+- Reduced cult activities and other social vices on campus.

-Fee is inclusive of work book, writing materials & Certificates of participation, only.
-Refreshment for participants and venue are taken care of by the institution.
+Fee is inclusive of work book & Certificates of participation, only.

 PART 1: PERSONAL LEADERSHIP CONTEXT